 The different states of a bug in the bug life cycle are as follows:

-Assigned: Defects which are in the status of New will be approved (if valid) and assigned to the development team by Test Lead/Project Lead/Project Manager.
+Defects that are in the status of New will be approved (if valid) and assigned to the development team by Test Lead/Project Lead/Project Manager.
 Once the defect is assigned then the status of the bug changes to “Assigned”

-Closed: After verified the fix, if the bug is no longer exits then the status of bug will be assigned as “Closed.”
+After verified the fix, if the bug is no longer exits then the status of the bug will be assigned as “Closed.”

-Reopen: If the defect remains same after the retest, then the tester posts the defect using defect retesting document and changes the status to “Reopen”.
+If the defect remains the same after the retest, then the tester posts the defect using the defect retesting document and changes the status to “Reopen”.
 Again the bug goes through the life cycle to be fixed.

-Duplicate: If the defect is repeated twice or the defect corresponds the same concept of the bug, the status is changed to “duplicate” by the development team.
+If the defect is repeated twice or the defect corresponds to the same concept of the bug, the status is changed to “duplicate” by the development team.

-Deferred: In some cases, Project Manager/Lead may set the bug status as deferred.
+In some cases, the Project Manager/Lead may set the bug status as deferred.

-If the bug found during end of release and the bug is minor or not important to fix immediately
+- If the bug found during the end of the release and the bug is minor or not important to fix immediately.

-If the bug is not related to current build
+- If the bug is not related to the current build.

-Rejected: If the system is working according to specifications and bug is just due to some misinterpretation (such as referring to old requirements or extra features) then Team lead or developers can mark such bugs as “Rejected”
+If the system is working according to specifications and the bug is just due to some misinterpretation (such as referring to old requirements or extra features) then the Team lead or developers can mark such bugs as “Rejected”

 Some other statuses are:

-Cannot be fixed: Technology not supporting, Root of the product issue, Cost of fixing bug is more
+Technology not supporting, Root of the product issue, Cost of fixing a bug is more

-Need more information: If a developer is unable to reproduce the bug as per the steps provided by a tester then the developer can change the status as “Need more information’.
-In this case, the tester needs to add detailed reproducing steps and assign bug back to the development team for a fix.
+If a developer is unable to reproduce the bug as per the steps provided by a tester then the developer can change the status as “Need more information’.
+In this case, the tester needs to add detailed reproducing steps and assign bugs back to the development team for a fix.
 This won’t happen if the tester writes a good defect document.

-This is all about Bug Life Cycle / Defect Life Cycle.
-Some companies use these bug id’s in RTM to map with the test cases.
+This is all about the Bug Life Cycle / Defect Life Cycle.
+Some companies use this bug id’s in RTM to map with the test cases.